MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-unregistercategory.md

 # ITfCategoryMgr::UnregisterCategory

 ## -description

+Removes a specified GUID from the specified category in the Windows registry.

 ## -parameters

 ### -param rclsid [in]

 Contains the CLSID of the text service that owns the item.

 ### -param rcatid [in]

 Contains a GUID that identifies the category that the item is registered under.

 ### -param rguid [in]

 Contains a GUID that identifies the item to remove.

 ## -returns

 This method can return one of these values.